 If you're like most people, the chances are that you only update your resume when you start searching for a new job.
-And in fact, you aren’t alone.
+And, in fact, you aren’t alone.
 According to a recent Monster poll, nearly 8% of Americans said they don’t remember the last time they updated their resume.

-You’ll be surprised to learn that updating your resume regularly — regardless of whether you are looking for a job — is incredibly important for your career.
+You may be surprised to learn that updating your resume regularly – regardless of whether you are looking for a job – is incredibly important for your career.

 In this post from One Tech Staffing in Minnesota, we’re looking into the top reasons you should consider updating your resume regularly.
 To connect with our recruiters, give One Tech a call today.